MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_free_channel.md

 ## -struct-fields

 ### -field nChannel

 Specifies which allocated channel to release.

 ## -remarks

-If successful, the bus driver sets <b>Irp-&gt;IoStatus.Status</b> to STATUS_SUCCESS, and the isochronous channel is returned to the pool of available channels.</p>
+If successful, the bus driver sets <b>Irp-&gt;IoStatus.Status</b> to STATUS_SUCCESS, and the isochronous channel is returned to the pool of available channels.